Mathieu Georges Dairnvaell: Dairnvaell's Waterloo narrative

 According to Dairnvaell's dramatic, but unsubstantiated account, Nathan Rothschild was personally in Belgium observing the Battle of Waterloo.
 As soon as he realized that Wellington's victory was certain, he hurried to Ostend, but the sailors were unwilling to ferry him across the North Sea, because a storm was brewing.
 A large amount of gold changed hands before they were willing to take him to England, and he arrived in London 24 hours in advance of Wellington's messenger.
-Taking advantage of this Nathan and his brothers made "twenty million" (assume francs; one million sterling), by first selling government consols cheaply, as though they had knowledge of a French victory, and once the prices had dropped, making massive purchases.
+Taking advantage of this, Nathan and his brothers made "twenty million" (assume francs; one million sterling), by first selling government consols cheaply, as though they had knowledge of a French victory, and once the prices had dropped, making massive purchases.
 Consol bonds were the most common investment instrument in Paris at that time.

 Elaborations of the Waterloo narrative

-The Waterloo carnard became more believable when, instead of Nathan Mayer Rothschild being at Waterloo in person, the news of Wellington's victory is sent by carrier pigeon, or by horseback, with a skipper already under contract and waiting with a ship to ferry the courier across the North Sea.
+The Waterloo canard became more believable when, instead of Nathan Mayer Rothschild being at Waterloo in person, the news of Wellington's victory is sent by carrier pigeon, or by horseback, with a skipper already under contract and waiting with a ship to ferry the courier across the North Sea.
 That the Rothschilds had their own courier system was well known, and this story would seem to be a prime example of that.

 The story is also told in a version in which economist David Ricardo was the beneficiary of advance news, which he used to amass a fortune on the stock exchange.
 This version was believed in by Nobel Laureate in Economic Sciences, Paul Samuelson.